icpctools/icpctools/CDS/README.md

 * password: the password for the CCS user account

 If the *ccs* element is present then the CDS will use the CCS as the master source of all contest data.
-The local *contest* folder is used as an initial source, cache, and can provide additional data (e.g. logos if the CCS does not provide those) but the event feed and all other contest data will come from or be overridden by the CCS.
+The local *contest package* folder is used as an initial source, cache, and can provide additional data (e.g. logos if the CCS does not provide those) but the event feed and all other contest data will come from or be overridden by the CCS.

 ###### video Child Element